metabase/metabase/docs/installation-and-operation/serialization.md

 ### `--collection`

 By default, Metabase will include all collections (except for personal collections) in the export.
-To include personal collections, you must explicitly add them with the `--collections` flag.
+To include personal collections, you must explicitly add them with the `--collection` flag.

 The `--collection` flag (alias `-c`) lets you specify by ID one or more collections to include in the export.
 You can find the collection ID in the collection's URL, e.g., for a collection at: `your-metabase.com/collection/42-terraforming-progress`, the ID would be `42`.

 If you want to specify multiple collections, separate the IDs with commas.
 E.g.,

 ```
-java -jar metabase.jar export --collection 1,3,5,9
+java -jar metabase.jar export --collection 1,2,3
 ```

-### `--no-collection`
+### `--no-collections`

-The `--no-collection` flag (alias `-C`) tells Metabase to exclude all collections from the export.
+The `--no-collections` flag (alias `-C`) tells Metabase to exclude all collections from the export.

 ### `--no-settings`